TUDelft-MUDE/book/book/programming/week_1_2/markdown.md

 Programming yourself is one thing, communicating it with others equally as important. imagine you will be sending some code to a classmate or a teacher and you really want them to be able to see the final answer easily, while also being able to understand how you arrived at it.
 Sending them python file (e.g. `.py` or `.ipynb`) might confuse them, even if you add a lot of comments.
 Therefore, you could accompany it with a nice report, with your code only as an appendix and way to generate result you present in the report.

 Markdown is a _markup language_ that makes it possible to write richly-formatted text in markdown files (`.md`) or Jupyter notebooks (`.ipynb`).
+It's a very basic formatting language, which is very useful with version-control systems like git.
 We will use Markdown on a weekly basis in our MUDE project reports, so this is a good chance to use it for the first time, if you never have.

 ## Basic markdown formatting